Hitham2496/EventPlotter/README.md

 #!/usr/bin/env python3
 import EventPlotter as ep
 ```
-Consult the API reference in the documentation for detailed documentation of the package
+Consult the API reference in the documentation for detailed listings of the package
 functionality available.

 Several examples are provided in `EventPlotter/examples` highlighting different methods